bbenchoff/bbenchoff.github.io/pages/Milipixel.md

 ### Networking Stack

+OpenTransport is used for core networking capabilities, but to enable HTTPS connections I needed an SSL implementation.
+I chose [PolarSSL](https://github.com/cuberite/polarssl), as it is based on MbedTLS, the same SSL solution used for [ssheven](https://github.com/cy384/ssheven).
+Ssheven is one of the few other modern pieces of classic Mac software I'm aware of that supports SSL, most of the others relying on "hardware" SSL either through proxies or just emulating a network adapter on an ESP32.
+It's astonishing what thirty years of hardware advances can do.

-The application uses OpenTransport for its core networking capabilities, combined with a compact implementation of wolfSSL to enable secure HTTPS connections to the Milipixel API.
+The application uses OpenTransport for its core networking capabilities, combined with a compact implementation of PolarSSL to enable secure HTTPS connections to the Milipixel API.
 This approach allows even vintage Macs to connect securely to modern web services without compromising on encryption standards.

 ```c
 /* Example of our secure connection setup */